go-rod/go-rod.github.io/why-rod.md

 Rod has fewer dependencies, a simpler code structure, and better test automation.
 You should find it's easier to contribute code to Rod.
 Therefore compared with Chromedp, Rod has the potential to have more nice functions from the community in the future.

 Another problem of Chromedp is their architecture is based on [DOM node id](https://chromedevtools.github.io/devtools-protocol/tot/DOM/#type-NodeId), puppeteer and rod are based on [remote object id](https://chromedevtools.github.io/devtools-protocol/tot/Runtime/#type-RemoteObjectId).
-In consequence, it will prevent Chromedp's maintainers from adding high-level functions that are coupled with runtime.
+In consequence, it's not only [slower](https://github.com/puppeteer/puppeteer/issues/2936) and also prevents Chromedp from adding high-level functions that are coupled with runtime.
 For example, this [ticket](https://github.com/chromedp/chromedp/issues/72) had opened for 3 years.
 Even after it's closed, you still can't evaluate js express on the element inside an iframe.
-Also, Chromedp maintains a [copy](https://github.com/chromedp/chromedp/blob/e2970556e3d05f3259c464faeed1ec0e862f0560/target.go#L375-L376) of all the nodes in memory.
+Besides, Chromedp maintains a [copy](https://github.com/chromedp/chromedp/blob/e2970556e3d05f3259c464faeed1ec0e862f0560/target.go#L375-L376) of all the nodes in memory.
 It will cause race condition between local NodeID list and [DOM.documentUpdated](https://chromedevtools.github.io/devtools-protocol/tot/DOM/#event-documentUpdated), which can cause confusing issues like [#762](https://github.com/chromedp/chromedp/issues/762).

 ### Puppeteer